khaliaboone/leaflet-challenge/README.md

 This project aims to make USGS data more accessible and engaging, empowering users to understand and address critical environmental challenges.

 Sources
-Chat GPT, previous tutoring sessions, class dicussions
+Chat GPT, previous tutoring sessions, class discussions